yorgoh/qiskit-metal/README.md

 Now that you have a local copy of the code, you can install Qiskit Metal either in a virtual [Conda environment](https://docs.Conda.io/en/latest/miniConda.html) or in a virtual Python environment, as described below.
 We recommend Conda.

-### Install Conda
+#### Install Conda
-Install Conda, a python environment manager.
-Please follow these [instructions](https://docs.Conda.io/projects/Conda/en/latest/user-guide/install/).
+Install [Conda](https://docs.Conda.io/projects/Conda/en/latest/user-guide/install/), a python environment manager.

+#### Setup (Preferred)

+To create the environment and install Metal you must be in the qiskit_metal folder created by the clone.
+If you are in the folder qiskit-metal folder, there will be an `environment.yml` used by Conda and a `setup.py` used by pip for installation.
 For this section you will need to use the command line (or terminal).
 If you use github desktop, you can open one from the menu `Repository -> Open In....`

-###### What is a Conda Environment?
-A Conda environment is a special workspace you can create and put in a certain version of Python, install certain software, etc. Those installed softwares will only exist in that environment, meaning you can make a separate workspace for each project you work on so you won't have dependency issues from trying to download incompatible libraries into the same workspace.

-### Setup (Preferred)
-To create the environment and install Metal you must be in the qiskit_metal folder created by the clone.
-If you are in the folder qiskit-metal folder, there will be an `environment.yml` used by Conda and a `setup.py` used by pip for installation.

 ##### Create Conda Environment